giantswarm/ai-conformance/demos/kubecon-eu-2026/README.md

 This demo shows the AI Conformance requirements related to Gateway API, Gateway API Inference Extension (GAIE), and disaggregated inference.

-The demo uses an AI conformant GKE cluster with TPU 7x and an llm-d P/D deployment as an example.
+The demo uses an AI conformant GKE cluster with 12 TPU7x and an llm-d P/D deployment (1 prefill and 2 decode workers) as an example, hosting a 480B sparse MoE model (35B active parameters) in FP8-Dynamic.
 It can be adapted to run on a different platform + accelerators + disaggregated inference solution combination.

 ```bash
 # Download demo-magic.sh